Nigel2392/wagtail_fedit/README.md

    **Any model can be edited**; you just can't access the specific frontend editing interface URL for that model if it does not inherit from `PreviewableMixin`.

+   I.E: If a random model which does not inherit from `PreviewableMixin` appears on an editable page; **you will be able to edit it.**

 2. Define a template for your model.

    Example: